Chanty

 Google Meet vs Zoom: Pricing

-Both Google Meet and Zoom have similar plans, but I have to say it, Zoom is a bit pricier.
+Both Google Meet and Zoom have similar pricing plans.
+But Zoom is a bit pricier.

 Zoom offers a variety of plans, starting with the Basic one which is free and gives you a chance to host meetings with up to 100 participants for 40 minutes.